SeisSol/SeisSol/Documentation/frontier.rst

 Finally, it's time to clone SeisSol and build it.

 However, we need to apply a small hotfix here, since the Cray compiler environment does not work with AdaptiveCpp (it causes problems with finding MPI, the filesystem headers etc.).
 As a workaround, we compile SeisSol with ``amdclang`` directly, and add the necessary flags from the Cray environment as compiler flags (that can be done by ``CC --cray-print-opts=all``, the same with ``cc`` and ``ftn``).
+There is currently a problem with Graph Capturing, so we turn it off for the time-being

 In total, we get the following: